 For those convinced by the Green hype machine and looking for ways to curtail the ruination of the environment, the proper starting point is paring down government, the single biggest environmental offender.
 “Government,” writes Dr. Mary Ruwart (Ph.D. in biophysics), “is the greatest single polluter in the U.S. This polluter literally gets away with murder because of sovereign immunity.”
 Controlling over forty percent of land in the United States, government — lacking the incentive for oversight that would accompany private ownership — has done more harm to the environment than any other entity.
 Government rents most of its land to ranchers, and, writes Ruwart, “studies as early as 1925 indicated that cattle were twice as likely to die on public ranges and had half as many calves as animals grazing on private lands.”
 The purported goals of environmentalism are therefore demonstrably ill-served by government ownership of land.

 By the mid-1980s the U.S. Forest Service, after opening up the national forests to corporate logging interests, laid down eight times the length of the interstate system in logging roads alone.
 The military and the Department of Defense, through nuclear testing and weapons plants, have unleashed billions of dollars in damage through the release of radioactive and toxic chemicals.
-In addition, economist Gene Callahan points out, “[t]he U.S. government has subsidized many activities that burn carbon: it has seized land through eminent domain to build highways, funded rural electrification projects, and fought wars to ensure Americans’ access to oil.”
+In addition, economist Gene Callahan points out, “[t]he U.S. government has subsidised many activities that burn carbon: It has seized land through eminent domain to build highways, funded rural electrification projects, and fought wars to ensure Americans’ access to oil.”

 Lifting the assumptions granted above, that the earth is getting warmer and that human beings are the cause, the state’s arguments become even more dubious.
 First, the uncontested idea that the planet’s temperature is rising isn’t born out by satellite data showing, as argued by David Deming, “that that the mean global temperature is the same that it was in 1979 [and t]he extent of global sea ice is also unchanged from 1979.”
 Further, studies furnished by scientists on climate change are almost always commissioned and paid for by states.
 For example, Deming notes that “[t]he Obama report refers to — six times — the work of a climate scientist named Stephen H. Schneider.
 In 1989, Schneider told Discover magazine that ‘we have to offer up scary scenarios, make simplified, dramatic statements, and make little mention of any doubts we might have.’
 Schneider concluded ‘each of us has to decide what the right balance is between being effective and being honest.’”
-Dr. Happer (among many other independent scientists) has explained that over the past decade global temperatures have actually dropped, but researchers who articulate such apostasy are blackballed at conferences organized by governments.
+Dr. Happer (among many other independent scientists) has explained that over the past decade global temperatures have actually dropped, but researchers who articulate such apostasy are blackballed at conferences organised by governments.
 It would be easy to forget that throughout the twentieth century scientists across the board believed the world was descending into a new ice age.
 By the 1970s, with clear consensus in the scientific community, Doug Casey recalls, “magazines were showing pictures of glaciers toppling over the buildings of New York.”
 Had the most “progressive” suggestions of that period been enacted, the U.S. government would have been responsible for directly aggravating the dangers described by today’s statists.

 Complaints about the hubris of Western culture and “valuing our species too highly” should perhaps be directed at the idea that human beings could heat up the globe to such a degree as to threaten all of life.
 Abandoning both the natural and social sciences, the environmental movement, if its goals are allowed to succeed, will blight the world with the kind of society fit only for the animals it so reveres.
-But even more than its positive goals, political environmentalism is sure about what it stands against: reason, technology, free markets, individual rights.
+But even more than its positive goals, political environmentalism is sure about what it stands against: Reason, technology, free markets, individual rights.
 When politicians start talking about climate change, we would do well to listen closely to what they’re really saying.

 Looking around today, there isn’t much of a libertarian or anarchist environmental movement to speak of, no one rising to confront what is the dominant orthodoxy among those who care about the environment, that the state’s regulatory edifices are the answer to the problem.
 To be sure, there is no conflict necessarily dividing anarchism from environmentalism and no reason that libertarianism ought to be confined — as within the debate — to making apologies for unaccountable corporate polluters.
 The state, from its corporate economy to its supposed environmental protection bureaucracies and measures, is not the mode through which honest, conscientious environmentalists’ concerns can be reached.

-It is indeed the state that has created and fostered the very impunity that has characterized corporate destruction of the natural environment, most recently in the BP crisis.
+It is indeed the state that has created and fostered the very impunity that has characterised corporate destruction of the natural environment, most recently in the BP crisis.
 The problem is not environmentalism as such, but political environmentalism.
 Where free individuals owned property rightly — with genuine recognition given to their titles and with those titles derived from bone fide homesteading or exchange — pollution would be dealt with as a violation of property rights.
 Any peaceful attempt to protect or restore the environment is to be applauded, but ignorance cannot excuse environmentalists’ participation in the political process, and it simply won’t do to ignore the fact that today’s environmental movement has been almost entirely co-opted and taken advantage of by champions of the total state.
 It has been some of the worst states and the most misguided and evil ideologies that have availed themselves of environmentalist language.